Frequently Asked Questions (FAQs)

 A person who has not been accepted as a client due to financial ineligibility, or whose case has been rejected on the basis that ILAS is prohibited from handling, or whose case has been rejected on the basis that it is not a priority, or for whom assistance has been terminated, may lodge a verbal or written complaint with the local managing attorney and/or the Executive Director of ILAS.
 If you choose to make a written complaint, a form is available for your use here.

 Whenever you are unsure about your legal standing on an issue.
 Especially any time you have been served with a summons, complaint or court order of any kind, you should consult an attorney immediately.
 If you have questions about your legal rights or status, only an attorney can provide legal advice.
 Consulting an attorney may be necessary to protect or enforce your rights.

 All legal services provided by Idaho Legal Aid, representation in legal matters as well as simple counsel and advice as provided by our three legal hotlines requires screening to determine eligibility.
 At this time, we do not have the capability for clients to submit applications for legal services via our web site.

-In addition to the large amount of information on this web site, you may also call or write the Legal Aid office in your area.
+In addition to the large amount of information on this web site, you may also call or write the Legal Aid Services, Inc. office in your area.
 You may also stop by the office in any one of our seven service offices and ask for information.
-This web site, as well as each service office, has brochures and/or informational materials on a variety of legal issues.
-Our web site provides links to other legal services providers and information.
+Please note that all walk-ins are currently prohibited in all offices due to the coronavirus pandemic.
+This website, as well as each service office, has brochures and/or informational materials on a variety of legal issues.
+Our website provides links to other legal services providers and information.

-Contact the Idaho Legal Aid Services Office in your area, or you can send a message to Idaho Legal Aid Services by contacting the Webmaster through our "Feedback" feature on this web site.
+Contact the Idaho Legal Aid Services, Inc. office in your area or send a message to Idaho Legal Aid Services, Inc. by contacting the webmaster through our "Feedback" feature on this website.